FOUNDERS / DIRECTORS

 His first film - The Auction House: A Tale of Two Brothers - was described by The Hollywood Reporter as “tremendously vivid and expertly entertaining”.
 It screened at over 20 film festivals (including Dok Leipzig, Open City London, DOCSDF, Cairo) and was broadcast in multiple territories.
 A focus on story and character drives much of his work, creating intimate, sensitive portrayals that still leave space for humour.

 Kate has worked since 2006 as an ethnographic and independent documentary filmmaker and recently directed her first feature Even When I Fall, nominated for the BIFA Discovery Award, the Tim Hetherington Award and a One World Media award.
-She met co-director Sky Neal and Postcoders Ed and Elhum on a MA in Visual Anthropology at Goldsmiths College, where she has returned as a visiting speaker.
+She met co-director Sky Neal on a MA in Visual Anthropology at Goldsmiths College, where she has returned as a visiting speaker.
 Central to her film work is a spirit of curiosity, collaboration and a delight in unexpected connections that make more than the sum of their parts.
 Her career focus has been advocacy storytelling and working with minority communities to get their voices heard.
-Kate's clients for ethnography and short films have been many and various.
-Their uniting feature is that she likes the cut of their jib and the purpose of their work.

 Her work has been supported by Sundance Documentary Film Fund, Chicken and Egg Pictures, Worldview and The British Film Institute.
 Locations have included Kathmandu, Beijing, LA, New York, Dublin, Helsinki and Patagonia.
-Collaborators have included researchers, anthropologists, musicians, curators, photographers, teachers and students.
-She has taught at University of East Anglia, spoken at Queens University Belfast and holds a masters in Philosophy and academic awards from Trinity College Dublin.
+Collaborators have included anthropologists, musicians, social entrepreneurs, service designers, curators, teachers and students.
+She has taught at University of East Anglia, spoken at Queens University Belfast and holds academic awards and a masters in Philosophy from Trinity College Dublin.